w2105627/w2105627_CSA_Coursework/README.md

 Student ID: w2105627

 This is my implementation for the 5COSC022W.2 Client-Server Architecture module at the University of Westminster.
-It is a RESTful API for a Smart Campus Sensor system.
+It implements a RESTful API for a Smart Campus Sensor system.
 There are three main resources involved, the Room, the Sensors, and the sensor readings.
 The rooms have sensors assigned to them, and each individual sensor has a history of sensor readings.

 ## Usage